County amends land use codes regarding agritourism, camping

 Two land issues were continued.

 The Veltri heritage water subdivision exemption was continued until Nov.
-1 at the the applicant’s request.
+1 at the applicant’s request.

 The Elk Run Estates minor subdivision final plat was approved as amended during the public hearing process.